casbin/SummerOfCode2023/README.md

-# Google Summer Of Code 2022 for Casbin
+# Google Summer Of Code 2023 for Casbin

-Note: There are some significant changes in GSoC 2022 like expanding eligibility and multiple sizes of projects, see details at GSoC official site: https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html
+Note: There are some significant changes starting from GSoC 2022 like expanding eligibility and multiple sizes of projects, see details at GSoC official site: https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html

+Get ready for Google Summer of Code 2023! https://opensource.googleblog.com/2022/11/get-ready-for-google-summer-of-code-2023.html

 ## What is Google Summer Of Code?